Efthymios-Stathakis/vs-detection/README.md

 # vs-detection

 This project implements a vocal sound classification system using various audio processing techniques and machine learning models.
-It aims to distinguish between four types of vocal sounds namely, `cough`, `laugh`, `mic tapping` and `people talking`, with focus on `cough`.
+It aims to model four types of vocal sounds namely, `cough`, `laugh`, `mic tapping` and `people talking`, with focus on identifying a `cough`.
 The project contains independent audio samples, which are not part of the model training or validation.
 These are available under the folder `samples` and can be used as real-world examples.
-If you want to test a model on your won `.wav` files, you can simply place them in this folder and run inference, as explained in the last section.
+If you want to test a trained model on your own `.wav` files, you can simply place them in this folder and run inference, as explained in the last section.

 ## 1. Setup

 This section guides you through setting up the necessary environment for the project.

-1. Create and activate the Conda environment, which is called `vsdpy310`:
+1. Create and activate the Conda environment, from a `.yml` file, which will be called `vsdpy310`:

 ```bash
 user123 % conda env create -f conda.yml